-- (a) the Municipality's decision to approve the subdivision; - (b) the conditions of approval contemplated in subsection (3) and section 52; and - (c) the approved subdivision plan.
+- (a) the Municipality's decision to approve the subdivision; - (b) the conditions of approval contemplated in subsection (3) and section 58; and - (c) the approved subdivision plan.

-(6) If the Municipality approves an application for a subdivision, the applicant must within a period determined by the Municipality comply with the following requirements:
+(6) If the Municipality approves an application for a subdivision, the applicant must within a period of five years or the shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, comply with the following requirements:

-- (a) the approval by the Surveyor-General of the general plan or diagram contemplated in subsection (4); - (b) completion of the installation of engineering services in accordance with the conditions contemplated in subsection (3) or other applicable legislation; - (c) proof to the satisfaction of the Municipality that all relevant conditions contemplated in section 52 for the approved subdivision in respect of the area shown on the general plan or diagram have been met.
+- (a) the approval by the Surveyor-General of the general plan or diagram contemplated in subsection (4); - (b) completion of the installation of engineering services in accordance with the conditions contemplated in subsection (3) or other applicable legislation;

+- (c) proof to the satisfaction of the Municipality that all relevant conditions contemplated in section 56 for the approved subdivision in respect of the area shown on the general plan or diagram and that must be complied with before compliance with paragraph (d) have been met; and - (d) registration of the transfer of ownership in terms of the Deeds Registries Act of the land unit shown on the diagram or of at least one new land unit shown on the general plan.